 Reference:

-• Our goal is to provide clients with culturally competent services in a comfortable studio environment where they can safely and privately achieve their mental health goals.
+Our goal is to provide clients with culturally competent services in a comfortable art studio environment where they can safely and privately achieve their mental health goals.
 We take time to understand their experience in the world to help them live happy, balanced, and fulfilling lives.
-Whether they are experiencing life’s problems, seeking to heal emotional pain, or finding better ways of thinking, we can help them discover a new path.
+Whether they are facing life’s challenges, seeking to heal emotional pain, or seeking better ways of thinking, we can help them discover a new path.